 - Tennessee -

 Three comprehensive 240 page eBooks, covering all the best reservoirs, lakes and streams in Tennessee.
 Detailed contour lake maps, stocking data, plus excellent fishing tips, locations and strategies written by local outdoors writers for each reservoir and numerous streams.
 These eBook Editions bring everything you love about the physical books to your phone, tablet, and computer.
 Take notes, print maps, and access your maps and information offline anytime, anywhere.
-Please note that all eBooks are copyright protected and are for personal use only).
+You also receive a free update to the 2021 edition with your order automatically emailed next Spring!.

 A thorough, easy-to-use collection of accurate contour lake maps and up-to-date information to help you enjoy a successful day out on the water on one of Tennessee's excellent fisheries.

 Of course, the heart of each book is the contour lake map.
 Maps have been drawn from a combination of the best sources available: United States Corps of Engineers, United States Geological Survey, Tennessee Valley Authority and aerial and satellite imagery.

 Each of the larger reservoir maps is preceded by a page grid overview, so that you can quickly find any area on the lake without flipping through pages.
 There is also an alphabetical list of area names; if you're looking for a particular bend or cove, you can find it right away.
 Each map is accompanied by a detailed write-up by a professional outdoors writer, where you'll find fishing tips and hot spots specific to the body of water you're researching, straight from local experts who have fished the waters for years.

 On large reservoirs, a table listing all public access sites precedes the lake map.
 Each access listed in this table includes GPS coordinates, accomodations offered, and a letter identifier with page reference for ease in location on the map.